antoniskef/3D_object_detection/README.md

 or it can be dynamically determined.
 This means that the scaling factor starts with a large value and increases further if there is no overflow for a certain number of iterations.
 Conversely, if an overflow occurs, the weights are not updated, and the scaling factor is reduced.

+## Two approaches
+After the initialisation of the parameters with the pretext task, the training of the object detection architecture starts.
+This happens twice with different learning rate schedulers in order to improve more the results.
+The authors of Transfusion use 8 graphics cards with 2 samples per card, resulting in a batch size of 16.
+In my implementation, using mixed precision I achieve having 4 samples per card but only on one card.
+So, in my case, the batch size is 4 times smaller, which necessitates a corresponding reduction in the learning rate.
+More specifically, the authors use a one-cycle scheduler [17], in which the learning rate is initialized with a value and increases linearly until it reaches a maximum.
+Then, a linear decrease starts, reaching very small values by the end of training, surpassing even the initial value.
+In the case of Transfusion, they choose an initial value of 0.0001, while the maximum is ten times greater, i.e., 0.001.
+Therefore, I choose corresponding values of 0.0001/4 and 0.001/4.
+Additionally, they select the increase to last for 40% of the iterations, meaning that by the end of the 8th epoch (20 epochs in total), it will have reached the maximum.